-One of our Infusionsoft customers was amazingly successful with Facebook Ads before they had Infusionsoft, garnering 200 leads at $2 per lead in a time span of only 48 hours.
+One of our Infusionsoft by Keap customers was amazingly successful with Facebook Ads before they had Infusionsoft by Keap, garnering 200 leads at $2 per lead in a time span of only 48 hours.
 Problem was, they had no way to field that many leads.

 It was kind of like having a broken, overflowing soft serve machine in a room full of people with no cones—wasted ice cream all over the floor.